17 Quintessential Bulgarian Breakfast Ideas To Eat In Bulgaria

-For anyone planning a trip to Bulgaria or just curious about Balkan delights, I’ve got a roundup of popular options for breakfast for your most important meal of the day.
+For anyone planning a trip to Bulgaria or just curious about Balkan delights, I’ve got a roundup of popular breakfast options for your most important meal of the day.

 Having visited Bulgaria a few times myself, I can personally vouch for the fantastic start to the day these dishes offer.
 Bulgarian cuisine is something special, and breakfast there is no exception.

 From the creamy, tangy Bulgarian yogurt that’s a staple in many dishes to a variety of other mouthwatering choices, there’s something for everyone.
-Whatever you choose, you’re in for a treat on your Bulgarian adventure.
+Whatever you choose, you’re in for a treat on your Bulgarian adventure, especially if you try the local breakfast options.

 Heading to Bulgaria or just intrigued by the culinary culture of the Balkans?
 Let me give you a rundown on what a typical Bulgarian breakfast looks like and why you might want to give it a try.